QRSS RECEIVER FOR 80 METERS

 - 1: Warm toes!

 My toes are the cheapest and simplest temperature sensors for setting the temperature control!
-All winter barefoot on the much too cold stone floor!
+But then I have to walk barefoot on the far too cold stone floor all winter long!
 Hopefully my poor toes will survive that...

 The "heater" resistor is soldered and glued directly to the crystal housing,